 - Science & Technology Facilities Research Council

-In summary, the main points of the RCUK OA policy are:
+In summary, the main points of the UKRI OA policy are:

 - All publications must be available on Open Access within six months of the publication date with the exception of AHRC and ESRC funded papers which must be available within a 12 month period

-- The selected publisher must support the Creative Commons 'Attribution' licence - CC-BY - which allows unrestricted use of manual and automated text and data mining tools, as well as unrestricted re-use of content with proper attribution.
+- For Gold Open Access, the selected publisher must support the Creative Commons 'Attribution' licence - CC-BY - which allows unrestricted use of manual and automated text and data mining tools, as well as unrestricted re-use of content with proper attribution.
 This is to maximise exposure to the research findings

 - Research papers must include a statement on how the underlying research materials can be accessed

-The Library will carry out administrative checks on your funding application, after which a decision should be made within 7 days.
+The Library will carry out administrative checks on your funding application, after which a decision should be made within 3 working days.